profiproteomics/proline-server/README.md

 :warning:

-We are currently migrating all our source code from out actual SVN to Git.
+We are currently migrating Proline source code from our legacy SVN repository to GitHub.
-In the meantime, we provide a tar.gz containing the source files of all repository's projects.
+In the meantime, we provide the source files of the different projects as a tar.gz file in the release section.

 ---